-The manor of Long Crendon is steeped in history with direct links to the Battle of Hastings and to the Magna Carta, which celebrates its 800th anniversary in 2015.
+The manor of Long Crendon is steeped in history with direct links to the Battle of Hastings and to the Magna Carta.

 Long Crendon Manor began as a dwelling for the abbots of Notley in about 1187.
 From the original Great Hall the house developed with the East wing added in the 14th Century and the West wing in the 15th Century.
 Under the ownership of Laline Hohler, daughter of Lady De L'Isle of Dudley and Penshurst, over 1920 and 1921 the house was restored and extended by the renowned architect, Phillip Tilden, who went on to restore Chartwell House for Sir Winston Churchill.

 Long Crendon Manor has now for the last 40 years been under the same family stewardship and continues to develop as a working estate.